Where is Bermuda?

 I don’t like getting up too early when I’m on vacation, so I want to be close to your locations – where should I stay, and how do I get to you?

-We have some links to Accommodations options on our website for you to browse through – but in general, you want to stay in the central or Western parishes.
+In general, you want to stay in the central or Western parishes.
 Our locations are about 10 to 20 minutes by bus, taxi or moped from most places in the West end of the island, including King’s Wharf (the cruise ship pier) out in Dockyard.
 If you stay at the Pompano Beach Club, there’s a shuttle bus that will bring you to Robinson’s

 Marina, and pick you up after the trip gets back in, at no extra cost.
 Cambridge Beaches is also very close to the Robinson’s location – less than 10 minutes in a taxi.